 - A short name.
 This is not an absolute, but it helps.
 The Mickey Mouse head has no words.
 Everyone knows what it is.
 Several of the top 10 logos have the company name.
 Coca-Cola is, again, the longest and most complex.
 The Federal Express logo, written FedEx, shortens the name to fit.
 Keeping embedded names to four syllables or less is ideal.

 Graphic designers have a portfolio.
 When choosing a designer, ask to see their portfolio.
 Use the above items to judge the work.

 Designers also have a personal style.
 Is the graphic artist’s work appealing to you?
 If so, that is a designer to consider.
-If your style and the artist’s style don’t dovetail, you have a good chance of wasting your time and money and the designer’s time.
+If your style and the artist’s style don’t dovetail, there’s a good chance you’ll waste your time and money.

 Ask for thumbnails.
 A thumbnail is a rough sketch, done in a few minutes.
-It is the basic idea, like the skeleton of a building.
-It just gives you a basic idea of the finished product.
+It is the basic idea of a finished product, like the skeleton of a building.

 Securing the Rights